University of Wisconsin–Stevens Point: Establishment

 After securing land and funding from the City of Stevens Point and Portage County and winning the right to host the new normal school, Stevens Point Normal School opened on September 17, 1894, with 201 students.
 In addition to teacher preparation, "domestic science" (home economics) and conservation education were offered; the latter formed the basis for the College of Natural Resources.

+The Board of Regents selected Theron B. Pray as the first President of the University and allowed the hiring of 12 more faculty members.